 The Group's principal activity is mining and the production of copper and molybdenum concentrate.
-All of the Group's assets and operations are located in Syunik province, Armenia.
-The Group has no non-current assets outside Armenia.
+Majority of the Group's assets and operations are located in Syunik province, Armenia.
+The Group has insignificant balances of current and non-current assets outside Armenia, in Ethiopia and Republic of Sudan.